whitmanc/spree_social_sharing/README.md

 Spree Social Sharing Extension
 ==============================

-Maintain and configure sharing with Facebook, Google+ and Twitter on your Spree store.
+Maintain and configure sharing with Facebook, Google+ and Twitter.

 ### Features
 * Configurable in Spree's Admin UI